United States Merchant Marine Academy: Admissions

 Medical/Physical Clearance – Candidates are required to pass a DoDMERB (Department of Defense Medical Examination Review Board) physical, and take the Candidate Fitness Assessment (CFA) to assess physical fitness.

-Security Clearance – In order to receive a commission at graduation as an officer in the U.S. armed forces, candidates are required to complete a security clearance upon enrollment at the academy.
+Security Clearance – In order to receive a commission at graduation as an officer in the U.S. armed forces, candidates are required to obtain a United States security clearance upon enrollment at the academy.
+Candidates must first submit a completed Standard Form 86 (Questionnaire for National Security Positions).
+Candidates must then pass the resulting background investigation.

 Organization

 Members of the U.S. Merchant Marine Academy march, during the 58th Presidential Inauguration, Washington, D.C., 20 Jan.
 2017.

 The academy is administered by the United States Maritime Administration, and has a budget of $82.3 million (FY20) from the United States Department of Transportation.

 The entire student body is referred to as the Regiment of Midshipmen and is subdivided into two battalions and six companies (as of 2024).
 The 1st, 2nd, and 3rd Companies form the 1st Battalion; the Band company, 4th company, and 5th company make up 2nd Battalion.
 Company assignment is random, although candidates with experience playing a musical instrument are highly considered for joining the Band Company.